uetchy/uechi.io/_pages/me.md

 # Current Activity

-- Seeking for a job!
+- Seeking for a job
-- Master student @ Graduate school of Keio University